LucasRosinelli/Rate/README.md

 ## Problem

 Write a .NET Core Console application that uses the contents of the XML file at https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml and expose an HTTP endpoint to retrieve the rate for a specific currency pair.
 So a GET request to http://localhost:port/rate?currencypair=GBPUSD should return the rate to convert GBP to USD.
-The rates should be cached for one hour so we donâ€™t download the file with every request.
+The rates should be cached for one hour so we don’t download the file with every request.

 ## Installing